aspnetzero/documents/docs/en/Development-Guide-Core.md

 **UserFriendCacheSyncronizer** class is responsible for keeping user friends cache up to date.
 In order to do that, it watches some events of Friendship and ChatMessage entities.

-**.NET Core Compatibility**

-Since SignalR is not ready yet for .NET Core, chat feature will not work if you select .NET Core as your base framework.

 ##### Chat Features